 - Salary (while this doesn’t factor into the average utilization rate, it’s important to know when converting the rate into profit)

 And you need to know this for each of your staff members.
-Once you’ve got this information to plug into a spreadsheet, you can easily calculate your employees’ individual and group utilization.
+Once you’ve got this information in a spreadsheet, you can easily calculate your employees’ individual and group utilization.
 Let’s walk through an example.

 Calculating your average employee utilization